aoterodelaroza/aoterodelaroza.github.io/_critic2/12_syntax.md

 <a id="key-hirshfeld"></a>
 [HIRSHFELD](/critic2/manual/misc/#c2-hirshfeld)
-: Calculate the Hirshfeld (stockholder) charges.
+: Calculate the Hirshfeld (stockholder) atomic volumes and electron populations.
 ~~~
 HIRSHFELD
 ~~~